Nonverbal communication

 Q: How gestures can be

-?
+made?
 (6)

 A: Hands, arms or body; movements of the head, face and eyes.